For a listing of the courses for the Health Management major, visit Curriculum Requirements.

 Make a Difference

 Health care executives have a sense of social mission-they care about the people they work with and serve.
-In line with Saint Louis University's Jesuit tradition, our Health Management major places special emphasis on health care ethics and delivering compassionate health care.
-Students can use the skills they learn in SLU's Health Management major to address the unique and complex challenges currently facing the public health and health care systems.
+In keeping with Saint Louis University's Jesuit tradition, our health management major places special emphasis on health care ethics and delivering compassionate health care.
+Students can use the skills they learn in SLU's health management major to address the unique and complex challenges currently facing the public health and health care systems.

 Student Activity and Service Opportunities

 SLU has a strong service-learning component.
 Students can embody SLU's Jesuit Mission by using the knowledge they gain in the classroom to serve others.
-Service learning also provides valuable field experience for health management students, allowing them to be more connected with the St. Louis community and communities around the world through immersion trips and other opportunities.
+Service learning also provides valuable field experience for health management students, allowing them to be more connected with the St. Louis community and communities around the world.

-Students can work as mentors, volunteer at health service providers for underprivileged communities and participate in university-wide service events such as Make A Difference Day.
-Students can also become members of the Public Health Undergraduate Student Association (PHUSA) to get to know other health management students and encounter additional service, internship and leadership opportunities.
+Students can work as mentors, volunteer at health service providers for underprivileged communities in St. Louis and around the globe.
+Each year, the college offers unique immersion trip opportunities in areas such as Puebla Mexico, Honduras and West Virginia.
+Students can also become members of the Public Health Club to get to know other health management students and encounter additional service, internship and leadership opportunities.

-The faculty at SLU are nationally recognized as leaders in health management.
-Classes for the health management major are taught by the same faculty as SLU's Master of Health Administration (MHA) program, which ranks in the top ten nationally among graduate programs in health care management according to U.S. News & World Report.
+The faculty at SLU are internationally recognized as leaders in health management.
+Classes for the health management major are taught by the same faculty as SLU's Master of Health Administration (M.H.A.) program, which ranks in the top ten nationally among graduate programs in health care management according to U.S. News & World Report.

 Register today to visit SLU's beautiful 800-acre campus, located in the heart of St. Louis.